Add import statements on code completion

-In TypeScript, WebStorm shows you an import popup.
-To accept the suggestion, press Alt+Enter:
+In TypeScript, WebStorm shows you an auto-import tooltip.
+To accept the suggestion, press Alt+Enter.

 WebStorm helps you remove unused imports and organize import statements in the current file, in all files in a directory, or in the entire project at once.

-- Open the file in the editor or select it in the Project tool window and press Ctrl+Alt+O.
+Open the file in the editor or select it in the Project tool window and press Control+Alt+O.

 Optimize imports when reformatting a file

 You can tell WebStorm to optimize imports in a file every time it is reformatted.

 Open the file in the editor, press Control+Alt+Shift+L, and make sure the Optimize imports checkbox is selected in the Reformat File dialog that opens.